numbas/numbas-extension-codewords/README.md

 Generate the Slepian array corresponding to the given basis set.
 Each row in the result is a coset, sorted by weight.

-_I'm aware of the spelling mistake - it should be "Slepian", but my source material was incorrect and it's too much work to change now!_

 ### `is_coset_leader(word,basis)`

 Is the given word a coset leader in its coset?
 That is, does it have the minimum weight?